SciCompMod/memilio/pycode/README.rst

       - getalldata

 For all executables there are several run options.
-Use -h for more information or the 'README <epidata/README.rst>'_ in the corresponding subdirectory.
+Use -h for more information or the :ref:'README <epidata/README.rst>' in the corresponding subdirectory.

  - ``epidemiology.secir``: Contains a python/pybind11 wrapper to the C++ code.
 An example is provided